Different car stops for different vehicles!

 - Usually, two separate wheel stops are essential to protect both bus tires.

 - You can even find steel wheel stops for school buses to prevent parking-related dangers.

-- Rubber is strong, and it can resist outside elements such as rain and snow which makes it suitable to thrive in any weather condition.
+- Rubber is strong and can resist outside elements such as rain and snow, making it suitable to thrive in any weather condition.

 - A single car stop of buses is usually 1,000 mm long.

 Facts you need to know about HGV wheel stops!

 HGV wheel stops are commonly used parking blocks for heavy-duty traffic, including trucks, buses, lorries and other industrial or commercial motor vehicles.